-Over the course of 6 weeks, MENA fellows from Algeria, Egypt, Lebanon, Morocco, and Tunisia will participate in a week-long Professional Development Training with a University Partner, complete a four-week professional fellowship in Washington D.C., Detroit Michigan or Austin Texas and attend the Professional Fellows Congress.
+Over the course of 5.5 weeks, MENA fellows from Algeria, Egypt, Morocco, and Tunisia will participate in a week-long Professional Development Training with a University Partner, complete a four-week professional fellowship in Washington D.C., or Detroit Michigan.
 By the close of the program, fellows will have designed and developed a proposal for a community project to be carried out upon return home.
 The program is sponsored by the U.S. Department of State.

 ADDITIONAL PROGRAM COMPONENTS: